pixelnest/pixelnest/Languages/csharp.md

-# C#
+# CSharp

 ## Coding style

 ### Indents

 The code is indented by two soft tabs (= spaces).
 DO NOT use hard tab.

 ### Brackets

 Insert a bracket after a new line character :

 ```
-void PlayJourney(){
+void PlayJourney()
+{

 }
 ```

 ### Regions

 Each class must follow this structure, in the correct order :

 ```
 // Copyright © 2013 Pixelnest Studio